PranavKasanagottu/FusionCast/README.md

 - 📈 30-day forecasting with detailed metrics and visualization
 - 🔐 User authentication and saved forecasts via Supabase
 - 💾 Persistent forecast storage for analysis and comparison
+- 🔍 **NEW: Explainability Features** - SHAP-based feature importance analysis
+- 🎯 **NEW: Interactive Insights** - Understand what drives your forecasts

 ---